Paco8/ttml2ssa/kodi/README.md

+Ttml2ssa is a library for Kodi which can help you provide better looking subtitles for your addons.

-Usually Kodi allow very little customization of subtitles (SRT format), you can mainly only change the color, that's all.
+Even though Kodi is a great software it allows very little customization of subtitles (SRT format), you can mainly only change the color, that's all.
+Subtitles usually looks better on other media players.

 However Kodi also supports subtitles in SSA/ASS format, which are more customizable, for example you can add a shadow, set an outline color...
 It's also possible to place the subtitles on the top of the screen.

-Ttml2ssa is a library that can convert TTML/XML/DFXP/VTT/SRT subtitles used by Netflix, HBO, Disney+, Prime Video and other stream services to SRT, SSA/ASS and VTT format.
-It also provides a configuration dialog where the user can select the font size, colors, shadow and many other things.
+Ttml2ssa is a library that can convert TTML/XML/DFXP/VTT/SRT subtitles used by Netflix, HBO, Disney+, Prime Video and other stream services to the SSA/ASS format (it can also convert to SRT and VTT).
+It provides a configuration dialog where the user can select the font size, colors, shadow and many other things.

 This is the idea: you created an addon to provide support for a streaming service in Kodi.
 Your addon downloads the subtitles (TTML, VTT...) and calls